Incident management process, to transform crises into opportunities for continuous improvement

 - easily manage requests from your users, whether for incidents or service requests;

-- improve preventive action thanks to a database that manages all aspects of the configuration of your information systems.
+- improve preventive action thanks to a database that manages all aspects of your information systems' configuration.

 - Splunk Enterprise Security.
 Splunk Enterprise Security is a SIEM (Security information and event management) designed to support you in strengthening the security of IT systems, and in incident management.

-😀 Why Splunk Enterprise Security?- benefit from a solution focused on analytics and therefore streamlining cybersecurity-related tasks ;
+😀 Why Splunk Enterprise Security? - Take advantage of a solution focused on analytics and therefore streamlining cybersecurity-related tasks ;

 - get real-time insight through customised dashboards and views; ;

-- detect incidents faster and take preventive action.
+- detect incidents more quickly and take preventive action.

 What are the key points of IT incident management?